janny801/simple-mem-management-in-c/README.md

 ### Installing and Running
 1. **Clone the repository:**
 - git clone https://github.com/janny801/simple-mem-management-in-c.git

 2. **Navigate to the project directory:**
+   - Change into the project directory with:
+     ```bash
+     cd simple-mem-management-in-c
+     ```

 3. **Compile the program using GCC:**
+   - Compile the source code file `main.c` into an executable named `main` using the GCC compiler:
+     ```bash
+     gcc main.c -o main
+     ```

 4. **Run the program:**
+   - Execute the compiled program by running:
+     ```bash
+     ./main
+     ```

+Follow these steps to successfully compile and run the program on your system.
+Ensure you have GCC installed on your machine.
+If not, you might need to install it first, depending on your operating system.

 ## Usage